a guide to Budget statement buzzwords. More...

 UK public warms to road pricing - reform of motor taxes

-retirement of petrol and diesel cars - so measures for replacing
+cars and the retirement of petrol and diesel cars - so measures for

-fuel duty are likely to appear in the Autumn Budget 2022.
-The Government's
+replacing fuel duty are likely to appear in a Budget at some stage.

-ban on the sale of new petrol and diesel vehicles from 2030 has
+The Government's ban on the sale of new petrol and diesel vehicles

-made reform of motor taxes an urgent question for the Treasury
+from 2030 has made reform of motor taxes an urgent question for

-because the switch to electric cars means almost £30bn in
+the Treasury because the switch to electric cars means almost

-fuel duty raised annually for the Treasury will need to be replaced.
+£30bn in fuel duty raised annually for the Treasury will need

-But politicians have shied away from introducing road pricing as
+to be replaced.
+But politicians have shied away from introducing road

-opposed to road pricing no longer holds true.
-Its research found
+to road pricing no longer holds true.
+Its research found that 38%

-that 38% back road pricing to replace fuel duty and other taxes,
+back road pricing to replace fuel duty and other taxes, with just

-with just over a quarter opposed (26%).
-The rest were open to persuasion,
+over a quarter opposed (26%).
+The rest were open to persuasion, the

-the SMF said, and shared a strong public perception that fuel duty
+SMF said, and shared a strong public perception that fuel duty was

-The sales trend for electric vehicles (EVs) is significant - last
+The sales trend for electric vehicles (EVs) is significant but EVs

-7,000 Tesla Model 3s.
-But EVs remain a small fraction of all cars on UK roads.
+remain a small fraction of all cars on UK roads.
 Concerns over the

 VED exemption for classic cars

-will be considered at this time by the Chancellor.
-More
+30 year concession will be considered at this time by the Chancellor.

 Capital Gains Tax changes

-Gain Tax (CGT).
-This is because cars are generally classed as a
+attract Capital Gain Tax (CGT).
+This is because cars are generally

 asset that is estimated to have less than 50 years